-If you use opioid medications that you get from several doctors or pharmacies or if you had a recent opioid overdose, we may talk to your doctors to make sure your use of opioid medications is appropriate and medically necessary.
-Working with your doctors, if we decide your use of prescription opioid or benzodiazepine medications is not safe, we may limit how you can get those medications.
+If you use opioid medications that you get from several prescribers or pharmacies or if you had a recent opioid overdose, we may talk to your prescriber to make sure your use of opioid medications is appropriate and medically necessary.
+Working with your prescriber, if we decide your use of prescription opioid or benzodiazepine medications is not safe, we may limit how you can get those medications.
 Limitations may include:

-- Requiring you to get all prescriptions for those medications from certain pharmacies and/or from certain doctors - Limiting the amount of those medications we will cover for you
+- Requiring you to get all prescriptions for those medications from certain pharmacies and/or from certain prescribers - Limiting the amount of those medications we will cover for you

 If we think that one or more limitations should apply to you, we will send you a letter in advance.
-The letter will explain the limitations we think should apply.
+The letter will tell you if we will limit coverage of these drugs for you, or if you'll be required to get the prescriptions for these drugs only from a specific provider or pharmacy.

-You will have a chance to tell us which doctors or pharmacies you prefer to use and any information you think is important for us to know.
+You will have a chance to tell us which prescribers or pharmacies you prefer to use and any information you think is important for us to know.
 If we decide to limit your coverage for these medications after you have a chance to respond, we will send you another letter that confirms the limitations.

 If you think we made a mistake, you disagree that you are at risk for prescription drug misuse, or you disagree with the limitation, you and your prescriber can file an appeal.
 If you file an appeal, we will review your case and give you our decision.
 If we continue to deny any part of your appeal related to limitations to your access to these medications, we will automatically send your case to an Independent Review Entity (IRE).
-(To learn how to file an appeal and to find out more about the IRE, refer to Chapter 9, Section F6, page 186.)
+(To learn how to file an appeal and to find out more about the IRE, refer to Chapter 9, Section F5)